muratk3n/thirdwave/en/tweets/2020/week11a.md

 ---

 Long-distance shipping of hydrogen will not require wildly new, untested tech.
-We already ship liquidied natural gas (LNG) at minus 160 Celcius.
+We already ship liquified natural gas (LNG) at minus 160 Celcius.
 Go down 90 more that gets you H2 storage.

 Then of course there is ammonia, storage at room temparature converted